David-Kunz/gen.nvim/README.md

 and once the window is closed, you start with a fresh conversation.

-You can select a model from a list all installed models with
+You can select a model from a list of all installed models with

 ```lua
 require('gen').select_model()